Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Result and Discussion

+It is hard to validate the mass exchange level of Case 1 and Case 2 only based on the observation of the instantaneous flow field.
+Therefore Fig.~\ref{fig8:streamwise} depicts the main recirculation zone in the cavity via time-averaged streamlines.
+Two main vortices are observed inside the cavity and primary vortex mainly distributes near the aft wall.
+Results depicted in Fig.~\ref{fig8:streamwise} indicate that the primary vortex size is marginally reduced in Case 2, whereas the primary vortex depth is slightly greater in Case 1.
+However, the distinctions between the primary vortices of Case 1 and Case 2 are not readily discernible.

 Regarding the anterior region of the cavity, the primary mechanism responsible for the transport of burnt gas and radicals is the secondary vortex.
-Hence, the presence of a stronger vortex in Case 1 suggests a more vigorous transport process.
-This observation,combined with the results shown in Fig.~\ref{fig11:T}, implies that a strong secondary vortex enhances the cooling effect of the non-adiabatic wall in Case 1.
-Consequently, it has a pronounced influence on the central gas recirculating within the cavity, leading to significant lower local temperature compared to that in Case 2 with a relatively weaker secondary vortex .
+Validation between the secondary vortices of Case 1 and Case 2 exhibits that their strengths are highly comparable.
+However, the interaction between primary and secondary vortex is notably weaker in Case 2 and a barrier-like structure is observed in the middle of the cavity.
+Therefore, additional evidence is required to facilitate the analysis.

-In an attempt to obtain detailed analysis of mass exchange between the cavity and the main stream, the following method was adopted following the previous studies of Baurle et al.~\cite{baurle2000analysis} and Gruber et al.~\cite{vortex}.
-After the reactant was added in the domain, the simulation was advanced for about 2.5 flow-through-time to let the combustion in the near-cavity area reach statistically steady state.
+In an attempt to obtain detailed analysis of mass exchange between the cavity and the main stream, the following method is adopted following the previous studies of Baurle et al.~\cite{baurle2000analysis} and Gruber et al.~\cite{vortex}.
+After the reactant was added in the domain, according to the results in Fig.~\ref{fig4:steady}, the simulation was advanced for about 2.5 flow-through-time to let the combustion in the near-cavity area reach statistically steady state.
 Then a marker scalar is added and transported in the simulation.
-The value of the marker was set to be one and zero for gas within and outside the cavity, respectively.
-It could be considered as a specially designed component that would only be transported by convection since the molecular diffusion is neglectable in this process and diffusion due to concentration gradient is disabled for the marker transport.
+The primary value of the marker is set to be one and zero for gas within and outside the cavity, respectively.
+It could be considered as a specially designed component that would only be transported by convection since the molecular diffusion is neglectable in this process, therefore diffusion term is disabled for the marker transport equation.
 This marker, in some cases, can also be regarded as \textit{residence time} tracer.